Communicating A Planned CEO Transition

 Once the board and departing executive have finalized the departure announcement and begun planning the transition communications, the organization’s staff should be informed.
 Staff members may understandably be uneasy about what is going to happen when the new executive arrives, so it is important to prepare key talking points about the transition and be prepared to answer any questions that may arise.

-Regular communications to staff and other key audiences throughout the process will keep them apprised of the transition’s progress.
+Regular communication with staff and other key audiences throughout the transition process will keep them informed of the transition’s progress.

-It is critical to keep the entire community up to date on the status of the transition process during the several months that it usually takes from the announced departure of the incumbent to the start date of the new chief executive.
-Consistent communications enable the board to stay on top of the transition and avoid gossip and uninformed speculation.
+It is critical to keep the entire community up to date on the status of the transition process during the several months between the announced departure of the incumbent to the start date of the new chief executive.
+Consistent communications enable the board to stay on top of the transition, provide transparency and build trust, and avoid gossip and uninformed speculation.

 Announcements that should be made throughout the transition